Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-There are a handful of other railpasses worth knowing about as they are sometimes better value than Eurail, for example the Swiss Pass, German Railpass, Trenitalia Pass & Renfe Spain Pass.
+There are a handful of other railpasses worth knowing about as they are sometimes better value than Eurail, for example the Swiss Pass, Trenitalia Pass & Renfe Spain Pass.
 These non-Eurail passes are explained here.

 Who qualifies for a Eurail pass?